olofer/yasph/README.md

 ### Diagnostics trace files
 The browser program `browser/trace-viewer.html` can be used to view time traces of column data in the output files specified with the `trace-file` (and `trace-steps`) options.
 These files are basic CSV files.
 The above example script generates `octagon-trace.yasph`.

+### Gravitational separation demo
+The demonstration program `../scripts/demo-gravity.sh 1000 5e5` sets up a mixture of two low-pressure noble gases that separate in a gravitational field within a circular container.
+Use the visualization tools under `browser` to playback results.
+The simulation takes a while.

 ## Useful references